helgatheviking/Simple-User-Listing/readme.txt

 == Changelog ==

+= 1.9.1 =
+* New: Move all template functions out of main class. @see: includes/simple-user-listing-template-functions.php
+* New: Attach all template functiosn to hooks on after_setup_theme hook. @see: includes/simple-user-listing-template-hooks.php

 = 1.9.0 =
 * New: Add hooks in content-author.php
 * New: use define( 'SUL_QUERY_DEBUG_MODE', true ); to bypass transients for debugging.